Quantum N-toroidal algebras and extended quantized GIM algebras of N-fold affinization: Introduction

-This leads to an important question on how to generalize the quantum toroidal algebra $U_q({\mathfrak g}_{tor})$ to the quantum N-toroidal algebra $U_q({\mathfrak g}_{N,tor})$ for general $N$ and uncover their relations with other important algebraic structures such as quantum GIM algebras.
-In the present paper, in a bid to answer this question, we first introduce a notion of quantum $N$-toroidal algebras for all types uniformly as natural generalization of the usual quantum toroidal algebra, just like the relation between $2$-toroidal Lie algebras and $N$-toroidal Lie algebras.
-We find out that the novel quantum $N$-toroidal algebras are closely related to general extended quantized GIM algebras of $N$-fold affinization.
-In \cite{JZ1} and \cite{JZ2}, we have formulated a simplified set of Drinfeld generators for the quantum affine algebras and quantum toroidal algebras in type $A$, respectively, and this new set of generators was capable of replacing the original set to simplify computation.
-In the same way, the quantum $N$-toroidal algebra can be realized as a quotient algebra of certain quantum algebra generated by a set of simplified generators.
-Interestingly, this formulation leads to an identification of the quantum $N$-toroidal algebra as a quotient algebra of the extended quantized GIM algebra of $N$-affinization, this final result is consistent to the Lie algebra case \cite{BM}.
+In \cite{JZ1} and \cite{JZ2}, we formulated a simplified set of Drinfeld generators for the quantum affine algebras and quantum toroidal algebras in type $A$, respectively, to simplify practical computations.
+In the same way, the quantum $N$-toroidal algebra can be realized as a quotient algebra of certain quantum algebra generated by simplified generators.
+Interestingly, this formulation leads to an identification of the quantum $N$-toroidal algebra as a quotient algebra of the extended quantized GIM algebra of $N$-affinization, which is consistent with the case of Lie algebras \cite{BM}.
 The corresponding GIMs of N-fold affinization, as well as the Dynkin diagrams for $N=3$ of the subalgebras were given case by case.
-Further confirming our algebras are nontrivial, we construct a level one vertex representation of the quantum $N$-toroidal algebra in type $A$, using another two-parameter deformation $U_{q,\kappa}(\mathfrak{g}_{N, tor})$, which is a generalization of the quantum $2$-toroidal algebra for type $A$ given in \cite{Sy}.
+Furthermore we can realize our new algebras as certain subalgebras of the quantum toroidal algebras, thus showing that our new algebras have nontrivial (vertex) representations.
+We remark that in type $A$ the vertex representation can also be constructed using the two-parameter deformation $U_{q,\kappa}(\mathfrak{g}_{N, tor})$, and the latter algebra is a generalization of the quantum $2$-toroidal algebra for type $A$ given in \cite{Sy}.

+On the other hand, we note that the quantum GIM algebras carry nontrivial finite dimensional representations \cite{X}, while it is known that the quantum toroidal algebras don't have such representations unless the centers are trivial.
+This shows that the newly defined quantum $N$-toroidal algebras may help with further investigation on their categorification.